corycamp/Assignment-4/README.md

-# Assignment-4
+# Spotify Chart
-**The java file named Assignment4 is the main file in the repository** *This program scans a csv file and makes a chart showing the genres of different movies and the amount of them per genre, from *largest to smallest.
+**The java file named Spotify Chart is the main file in the repository** *This program scans a csv file and makes a chart showing the genres of different movies and the amount of them per genre, from *largest to smallest.
 *There are two classes, a Chart class which holds the code to make the chart and a Info class which parses and sorts the info from *the file.
 *The file is sent to 5 methods in the info class to parse the data through the parse and year methods, then counts the data through *the count method and finally orders and cleans up empty or null spaces in the descending order method.